Facilities, Parks & Playgrounds

 For information contact the Town Office at 780-778-2273.

-- Four outdoor rinks are maintained by the Town of Whitecourt between mid-November and March.
-The rinks are located at Central School, Percy Baxter School, Southlands Park area (near Park Drive) and Pat Hardy School (near the new school site).
+- Four outdoor rinks are maintained by the Town of Whitecourt between mid-November and March annually.
+The rinks are located at Central School, Percy Baxter School, Southlands Park area (near Park Drive) and Pat Hardy School (near the new school site)**.

-- Rotary Park has a pond (illuminated by street lights at night for your enjoyment) that is cleared for winter recreational use.
-Keep an eye out for special events scheduled during the winter at the pond in Rotary Park.
+- Festival Park has a pond (illuminated by street lights at night for your enjoyment) that is cleared for winter recreational use.
+Keep an eye out for special events scheduled during the winter at the pond in Festival Park.

 70 Sunset Boulevard | Phone: 780-778-4128 or 780-778-4512